wasdi-cloud/COPLAC-Hydromet-Hazards/copernicus_overview/copernicus_context.rst

    list_of_services

-The Copernicus Emergency Management Service (CEMS) is designed to support Disaster Risk Management (DRM) regarding natural and man-made disasters both during the emergency response phase and outside.
-It consists of geoinformation products and services to better understand and manage disaster risks and is provided by the European Union's Earth Observation Program, Copernicus.
-The CEMS involves the implementation of different components, each having several modules:
+The Copernicus Emergency Management Service (EMS) is designed to support Disaster Risk Management (DRM) regarding natural and man-made disasters both during the emergency response phase and outside.
+It consists of geoinformation products and services to better understand and manage disaster risks and is provided by the European Union&#39;s Earth Observation Program, Copernicus.
+The Copernicus EMS involves the implementation of different components, each having several
+modules:

 -  CEMS Mapping including Rapid Mapping; :doc:`Copernicus Risk and Recovery Mapping<risk_recovery_mapping>` (CEMS RRM); Validation; Aerial component.
 The Rapid Mapping